SujeethJinesh/ME344/summer_2025/README.md

 ## Enabling Internet on your GPU cluster

-Reach out to Professor Jones to enable internet on your cluster, otherwise you will not be able to download models and use the internet.
+Reach out to Professor Jones to enable internet on your cluster, otherwise you will not be able to download models or any custom data you may want to use.

 ## Accessing your cluster